*Home > Be a Star

 Would you accept a system that prevented you from registering a telephone number in your name, because someone else registered your name first?

 On March 30, 2022, we repeated an earlier experiment - we tested the second level name 'johnson' under top levels .com, .net, .org, .info, .biz, .us and .edu.
 In 4 cases - including johnson.com - the connection 'timed out' without presenting content; no site resolved.
-One site was 'not found' and 1 case led to an email server.
+One site was 'not found' and 1 case led to a splash page and web site that is flagged by security software.
+The site markets an internet registrar.

 Only the .edu domain name, owned by Johnson College of Technology, led to accessible content relevant to a user.